Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Experimental Comparison between Faster R-CNN , YOLOv3, and YOLOv4

-\subsubsection{\textbf{Effect of the dataset characteristics}}
+\subsubsection{{Effect of the Dataset Characteristics}}

-YOLOv3 shows the largest performance discrepancy between the two datasets.
-While it has a very high recognition on the PSU dataset (up to 0.96 of AP), its performance markedly decreases on the Stanford dataset (Figure \ref{fig:Average_AP}).
-This is mainly due to the spatial constraints imposed by the algorithm.
-On the other hand, Faster R-CNN was designed to better deal with objects of various scales and aspect ratios \cite{Faster_R-CNN_journal}.
+YOLOv3 {(and to a slightly lesser extent YOLOv4)} show the largest performance discrepancy between the two datasets.
+While they provide a very high recognition on the PSU dataset (up to 0.965 of AP), {their} performance {markedly} decreases on the Stanford dataset (Figure~\ref{fig:Average_AP}).
+This is mainly due to the spatial constraints imposed by {the YOLO family of algorithms}.
+On the other hand, Faster R-CNN was designed to better deal with objects of various scales and aspect ratios~\cite{Faster_R-CNN_journal}.

-Nevertheless, the contrary can be observed in terms of IoU (Figure \ref{fig:IoU}).
-While the average IoU of Faster R-CNN decreases by half between PSU dataset and Stanford dataset, it decreases only by 4\% times for YOLOv3.
-The imprecision of the ground-truth bounding boxes in the Stanford dataset, and the discrepancy between training and testing features could explains the difference between the two datasets in terms of IoU.
-YOLOv3 however manages to keep relatively precise predicted bounding boxes on both datasets.
+Nevertheless, the contrary can be observed in terms of IoU (Figure~\ref{fig:IoU}).
+While the average IoU of Faster R-CNN decreases by half between the PSU dataset and the Stanford dataset, it decreases only by {9\% for YOLOv4 and 11\% for YOLOv3}.
+The imprecision of the ground-truth bounding boxes in the Stanford dataset {and the discrepancy between training and testing features could explain the difference between the two datasets in terms of IoU.} {YOLOv4 and }YOLOv3, however, manage to keep relatively precise predicted bounding boxes on both datasets. {YOLOv4 shows the best average IoU on the Stanford dataset, due to its use of the CIoU loss function, as explained in Section~\ref{section-yolo-v4}.}

-Besides, Faster R-CNN shows a high disparity between the two datasets in terms of processing speed (2.7 times faster on Stanford dataset), mainly due to the difference in image input size.
-In fact, we calculated that the average number of pixels in input test images (after resizing) is 544K for PSU dataset, and 265K for Stanford dataset.
+In addition, Faster R-CNN shows a high disparity between the two datasets in terms of processing speed (2.7 times faster on the Stanford dataset), mainly due to the difference in image input size{, as mentioned in Section~\ref{sec:inference_speed}}.